• Toothpaste

 Potassium Nitrate

 Sensitive teeth, or dentin hypersensitivity, can make it quite uncomfortable to consume cold, hot, sweet, or sticky foods.
 If this affects you, it is extremely important to find out why your teeth are sensitive in the first place: Gum recession?
 Inflammation?
 Cavities?
 Poor mineralization?
 Fractures?
 Bite imbalances?
+Acid exposure?
 Defective crowns or fillings?

 Anti-sensitivity toothpaste can mask the symptoms, but cannot address the cause.
 Potassium nitrate suppresses the tooth's nerve so you may not feel as much, but this is not a wise thing to do.
 Symptoms (pain or sensitivity) are your body's way of letting you know something is wrong.
 By masking them, the condition is silently allowed to progress.
 Gum recession gets worse.
 Inflammation spreads.
 Cavities grow.
 This leads to more damage, more disease, and more cost.